 I want for Alazne and I to sit in peace for a few minutes, so I guide her towards a long pier built like a regular street, only narrower, quieter, and surrounded by the bay waters on one side and a whole lot of resting leisure boats on the other.
 I always wondered how they manage to maneuver out of their parking spaces.
-In any case, this part of the harbour looks humid and depressing, but Alazne and I sit on a stone bench added to the dwarf wall that protects us from falling into the bay.
+In any case, this part of the harbour looks humid and depressing, but Alazne and I sit on a stone bench added to the low wall that protects us from falling into the bay.

-“When that woman acted so familiarly with you,” Alazne begins suddenly, with a hollow voice, “I felt such a mix of worry, fear, and anger towards her… I have no clue what’s wrong with me.”
+“When that woman acted so familiarly with you,” Alazne begins suddenly, in a hollow voice, “I felt such a mix of worry, fear, and anger towards her… I have no clue what’s wrong with me.”

-“There’s nothing wrong with you,” I say.
+“There’s nothing wrong with you.”

 “Well, while that woman was hitting on you…” Alazne says.
 “If she was doing it at all… I don’t know.
 Something just overwhelmed me.
 It was like I wanted to hurt her.
 I never had such thoughts before.”

-“You’re jealous,” I smile, although she can’t see it.
+“You’re jealous.”
+I smile, although she can’t see it.
 “Completely normal.
 The more you care about your romantic partner, the stronger it gets, but for some people it can get pretty crazy.”

 “She’s someone who came over and spoke to me with some intimacy.
 You are pissed because you feel you should be the only one treating me that way.
 It’s normal, as I say.
 And I would get similarly annoyed if anyone approached you.
 You learn to live with it.”

 “S-so that’s what it was, jealousy…?”